stefanoborini/stefanoborini.github.io/_posts/2019-03-14-preventing-overflowing-lines-in-vim.md

 ---
 category: vim
+title: Preventing overflowing lines in vim
 ---
-# Preventing overflowing lines in vim

 Good code is properly formatted.
 One requirement in python encouraged by PEP-8 is to keep the code within the 80 columns.
 This is a generally good advice,